civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(1)** Subparagraph 96(2.1)(b)(ii) of the Act is replaced by the following:

-    the amount required by subsection 127(8) **or 127.44(11)** in respect of the partnership to be added in computing the investment tax credit **or the CCUS tax credit (as defined in subsection 127.44(1)**) of the taxpayer for the taxation year,
+    the amount required by subsection 127(8) or 127.44(11) in respect of the partnership to be added in computing the investment tax credit or the CCUS tax credit (as defined in subsection 127.44(1)) of the taxpayer for the taxation year,

   **(2)** Subparagraph 96(2.1)(b)(ii) of the Act, as enacted by subsection (1), is replaced by the following:

-    the amount required by subsections 127(8), 127.44(11) or **127.45(8)** in respect of the partnership to be added in computing the investment tax credit, the CCUS tax credit (as defined in subsection 127.44(1)) **or the clean technology investment tax credit (as defined in subsection 127.45(1)**) of the taxpayer for the taxation year,
+    the amount required by subsections 127(8), 127.44(11) or 127.45(8) in respect of the partnership to be added in computing the investment tax credit, the CCUS tax credit (as defined in subsection 127.44(1)) or the clean technology investment tax credit (as defined in subsection 127.45(1)) of the taxpayer for the taxation year,

   **(3)** The portion of subsection 96(2.2) of the Act before paragraph (a) is replaced by the following:

-    **(2.2)** For the purposes of this section and sections 111, 127, **127.44** and **127.47**, the at-risk amount of a taxpayer, in respect of a partnership of which the taxpayer is a limited partner, at any particular time is the amount, if any, by which the total of
+    **(2.2)** For the purposes of this section and sections 111, 127, 127.44 and 127.47, the at-risk amount of a taxpayer, in respect of a partnership of which the taxpayer is a limited partner, at any particular time is the amount, if any, by which the total of

   **(4)** The portion of subsection 96(2.2) of the Act before paragraph (a), as enacted by subsection (3), is replaced by the following:

-    **(2.2)** For the purposes of this section and sections 111, 127, 127.44, **127.45** and 127.47, the at-risk amount of a taxpayer, in respect of a partnership of which the taxpayer is a limited partner, at any particular time is the amount, if any, by which the total of
+    **(2.2)** For the purposes of this section and sections 111, 127, 127.44, 127.45 and 127.47, the at-risk amount of a taxpayer, in respect of a partnership of which the taxpayer is a limited partner, at any particular time is the amount, if any, by which the total of

   **(5)** The portion of subsection 96(2.4) of the Act before paragraph (a) is replaced by the following:

-    **(2.4)** For the purposes of this section and sections 111, 127, **127.44** and **127.47** a taxpayer who is a member of a partnership at a particular time is a limited partner of the partnership at that time if the member's partnership interest is not an exempt interest (within the meaning assigned by subsection (2.5)) at that time and if, at that time or within three years after that time,
+    **(2.4)** For the purposes of this section and sections 111, 127, 127.44 and 127.47 a taxpayer who is a member of a partnership at a particular time is a limited partner of the partnership at that time if the member's partnership interest is not an exempt interest (within the meaning assigned by subsection (2.5)) at that time and if, at that time or within three years after that time,

   **(6)** The portion of subsection 96(2.4) of the Act before paragraph (a), as enacted by subsection (5), is replaced by the following:

-    **(2.4)** For the purposes of this section and sections 111, 127, 127.44, **127.45** and 127.47 a taxpayer who is a member of a partnership at a particular time is a limited partner of the partnership at that time if the member's partnership interest is not an exempt interest (within the meaning assigned by subsection (2.5)) at that time and if, at that time or within three years after that time,
+    **(2.4)** For the purposes of this section and sections 111, 127, 127.44, 127.45 and 127.47 a taxpayer who is a member of a partnership at a particular time is a limited partner of the partnership at that time if the member's partnership interest is not an exempt interest (within the meaning assigned by subsection (2.5)) at that time and if, at that time or within three years after that time,

   **(7)** The portion of subsection 96(3) of the Act before paragraph (a) is replaced by the following:

-    **(3)** If a taxpayer who was a member of a partnership at any time in a fiscal period has, for any purpose relevant to the computation of the taxpayer's income from the partnership for the fiscal period, made or executed an agreement, designation or election under or in respect of the application of any of subsections 10.1(1), 13(4), (4.2) and (16), **the definition excluded interest in subsection 18.2(1), subsections** 20(9) and 21(1) to (4), section 22, subsection 29(1), section 34, clause 37(8)(a)(ii)(B), subsections 44(1) and (6), 50(1) and 80(5) and (9) to (11), section 80.04, subsections 86.1(2), 88(3.1), (3.3) and (3.5) and 90(3), the definition relevant cost base in subsection 95(4) and subsections 97(2), 139.1(16) and (17) and 249.1(4) and (6) that, if this Act were read without reference to this subsection, would be a valid agreement, designation or election,
+    **(3)** If a taxpayer who was a member of a partnership at any time in a fiscal period has, for any purpose relevant to the computation of the taxpayer's income from the partnership for the fiscal period, made or executed an agreement, designation or election under or in respect of the application of any of subsections 10.1(1), 13(4), (4.2) and (16), the definition excluded interest in subsection 18.2(1), subsections 20(9) and 21(1) to (4), section 22, subsection 29(1), section 34, clause 37(8)(a)(ii)(B), subsections 44(1) and (6), 50(1) and 80(5) and (9) to (11), section 80.04, subsections 86.1(2), 88(3.1), (3.3) and (3.5) and 90(3), the definition relevant cost base in subsection 95(4) and subsections 97(2), 139.1(16) and (17) and 249.1(4) and (6) that, if this Act were read without reference to this subsection, would be a valid agreement, designation or election,

   **(8)** Subsections (1), (3) and (5) are deemed to have come into force on January 1, 2022.